 You should avoid promising in your restaurant marketing materials what your operation can’t deliver consistently.
-It’s impossible to build repeat business if you’re in the habit of building up customers’ expectations only to pull the rug out from under those expectations once you get the customers in the door.
-The marketing expectations you create through your promotional materials will be the baseline of what guests demand when they walk through your door.
+It’s impossible to create guest loyalty if you’re in the habit of building up expectations only to pull the rug out from under guests once you get them in the door.
+The marketing expectations you create through your promotional materials will be the baseline of what guests demand when they walk into your restaurant.

 Identify Marketing Expectations